 Making sure the property is being well cared for throughout the lease term takes a lot of effort.
 Thus, having a property manager conduct seasonal inspections is helpful.
 Not only can routine inspections check to make sure the tenant is satisfied, but your property manager can also make sure the tenant is fulfilling their obligations.

 Additionally, finding small maintenance issues early can save big – before problems become major issues.
 It is also a great way to find out what would make your tenants happier.
 All of these things will ultimately aid owners in their quest for success as property owners.

 Property management companies have a duty to maintain all financial documentation related to your rental property business.
 So, here are some things a property manager will likely handle while managing your rental –

 - Proper accounting of all rent payments collected, including receipts

 - Annual reporting of all financial statements, including a 1099 form

 - Documentation of any payments made on the owner’s behalf (utilities, HOA, insurance premiums)

 - All maintenance estimates, work orders, and invoice/payment receipts

 - Yearly tax information for the property itself and the rental property business

-Just as your property manager helped move your tenant in, they are responsible for helping your tenant move out as well.
+Just as your property manager helped move your tenant in, they are responsible for helping the tenant move out.